CrossTheRoadElec/Phoenix5-Documentation/README.md

 ### Add Javadoc if using Java
 Java users will have to add the Javadoc manually whenever creating or working with a new project to fully utilize the intellisense when programming.
 Steps can be found below.

 1. Using the Package Explorer in the Java view, navigate through your new project to the "Referenced Libraries" tab.
-From there, you will find CTRE_Phoenix.jar, **not CTRE_Phoenix-sources.jar.**
+From there, you will both find **CTRE_Phoenix.jar and CTRE_Phoenix-sources.jar.**
 ![](images/Java-AddingJavadocReferencedLibraries.png)

 2. Right click on CTRE_Phoenix.jar and select preferences.
 From there, you will navigate to the "Java Source Attachment" window.